 How this could affect Boston's "zero waste" aspirations also remains unclear.
 Planned recommendations have not been finalized since the city's last Zero Waste Advisory Committee meeting in December.

-Until that reduced waste future materializes, with progress beyond the city's current 21% recycling rate, Boston is also continuing to plan for a new set of five-year contracts to meet its disposal needs.
+Until that reduced waste future materializes, with progress beyond the city's current 21% residential recycling rate, Boston is also continuing to plan for a new set of five-year contracts to meet its disposal needs.
 Residential material goes to regional facilities owned by Wheelabrator and Covanta.
-Both companies were among those that submitted different types of bids for some of the more than 240,000 tons of residential waste, as well as other sources of public waste.
+Both companies were among those that submitted different types of bids for some of the more than 194,000 tons of residential waste, as well as other sources of public waste.

 Wheelabrator came in the lowest, with a range of $80-$83.75 per ton (with the ability to take no more than 58,000 tons), followed by Covanta at $93.61-$94.82 per ton and a bid from Republic Services including options from $108-122 per ton.
-Republic's bid involves sending material its Boston transfer station, centrally located in the Roxbury neighborhood.
+Republic's bid involves sending material to its Boston transfer station, centrally located in the Roxbury neighborhood.

 Boston's Public Works Department is aiming to finalize contracts for both recycling and disposal by mid-April.
 With Casella recycling contracts up for renewal in neighboring Cambridge next year and Somerville in 2021, among other municipalities in the region, many will be watching closely to see how this situation plays out.